 Karen Winney serves as the director for Blue River Pet Rescue.

 “She’s been very instrumental in the day-to-day operations,” Ellis said.

-Blue River Pet Rescue board members include Terri Siebert, Cheryll Greiner, Linda Molton, Donna Havener, Kris Beckler, Dr. Ron Wallman, Ellis, Brandi Flyr and Forrest Siebken.
+Blue River Pet Rescue board members include Terri Siebert, Cheryll Greiner, Linda Molton, Kris Beckler, Dr. Ron Wallman, Ellis, Scott Dinslage and Brandi Flyr.